Symplectic Isospectral Runge--Kutta Methods as Lie group methods: Numerical tests

-In conclusion, we have shown that for isospectral flows on quadratic Lie algebras in high dimension, solving the equation \eqref{eq:Q_dynamics_ql} with a symplectic Runge--Kutta scheme is the preferable choice, if we require an order higher than $2$.
-The isospectral midpoint method remains the most valid choice, if we are not interested in high-order integration.
-Redefining the implementation of isospectral symplectic Runge--Kutta methods, such as parallelized version, might provide some benefit and make them useful also for high-order integration.
-We anticipate that the importance of high-order schemes in fluid dynamics is still not well understood, and it will be discussed in a future work.
+To conclude this section, we have given numerical evidence that for Lie--Poisson flows on quadratic Lie algebras in high dimension, solving equation \eqref{eq:Q_dynamics_ql} with a symplectic Runge--Kutta scheme is preferable for integration orders higher than two.
+The isospectral midpoint method remains the best choice for order two.
+New implementations of ISOSYRK methods, such as a parallelized version, might make them more competitive also for high-order integration.
+In general, to which extent high-order time-integration schemes are needed in fluid simulations is still not well understood; due to the turbulent and chaotic behavior in the dynamics, local accuracy quickly diminishes regardless of the order.